Skip To Content

 • To expect that within its capacity, the hospital must make reasonable response to the request of a patient for services in an emergency (in regards to transfer to another facility).

-• To obtain information about any relationship of the hospital to other healthcare and educational institutions as far as your care is concerned.
+• To obtain information about any relationship of the hospital with other health care and educational institutions as far as your care is concerned.

 • To be told if your physician proposes to engage in or perform experimentation or research affecting your care or treatment.
 You have the right to refuse to participate in research projects.